iamrock123/Building-a-Real-Time-Mango-Grade-Recognition-System-Using-Jetson-Nano/README.md

 The concept of this work originates from the aging agricultural population, where during harvest seasons, farmers lack experienced fruit graders to help with sorting fruits by quality.
 This often results in farmers misjudging the grades, leading to financial losses.
 By using public dataset for training the mango grading model, enhances accuracy with multi-faceted detection process and using Jetson Nano for a cost-effective and efficient system, assisting farmers during fruit harvesting seasons when skilled fruit sorters are in short supply.

-This system also received an Honorable Mention in the 2023智慧感測聯網創新應用競賽-智慧視覺組
+This system also received an Honorable Mention in the 2023智慧感測聯網創新應用競賽-智慧視覺組.

 Demo Youtube Link:

 ## Main Features

--Reducing training costs by utilizing transfer learning to train object detection models.
+1. Reducing training costs by utilizing transfer learning to train object detection models.

--Enhancing recognition accuracy with a multi-faceted detection process designed on Jetson Nano Developer Kit.
+2. Enhancing recognition accuracy with a multi-faceted detection process designed on Jetson Nano Developer Kit.

--Displaying recognition results in real-time on a mobile application using Google Cloud Platform.
+3. Displaying recognition results in real-time on a mobile application using Google Cloud Platform.

 ## Hardware Introduction